elec-codes/elec-codes/README.md

 👋 Hi, I’m @elec-codes

--👀 I’m interested in many things of different kind: ML, AI, robotics, quantum physics, space exploration & science/techonology in general.
+-👀 I’m interested in many things of different kind: ML, AI, robotics, space exploration & science/techonology in general.

--🎛️I know programming languages such as Python, but also ladder and SCL for PLCs, in particular, I know how to use the TIA Portal software with S7-1200 and Ecostruxture Machine Expert with M221.
+-🎛️I know programming languages such as Python and C, but also ladder and SCL for PLCs, in particular, I know how to use the TIA Portal software with S7-1200 and Ecostruxture Machine Expert with M221.

 <!---